jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

 ----------------------
 Python
 ~~~~~~
-You will need an installation of Python 2 for some of the PC-side tools.
+On your host computer, you will need an installation of Python 3, version 3.4
+or later.
+As described below, you will be adding a few packages to your Python
+install.
+Rather than add these packages to your system-wide Python install, we
+recommend installing them into a *virtual environment*.
+See the Python
+`documentation page for venv <https://docs.python.org/3/library/venv.html>`_
+for details.

-Erasing and flashing the firmware is done through a Python 2 utility called
+Erasing and flashing the firmware is done through a utility called
 ``esptool.py`` [#]_.
 You can install it via ``pip`` with the command::

   pip install --upgrade esptool

-If ``pip`` on your system defaults to Python 3, then use ``pip2`` instead.
+If ``pip`` on your system defaults to Python 2, then use ``pip3`` instead.

 We will also use ``mpfshell``, a shell-like utility for moving files between the
 ESP8266 and the host computer. [#]_ It is available on GitHub: https://github.com/wendlers/mpfshell.